filippomazzoli/filippomazzoli.github.io/_pages/notes.md

 ### Miscellaneous

 Here you can find my [Master thesis](https://drive.google.com/file/d/10smOiltlBMaXMZtwzUHtg_7LrSCCx9jF/view?usp=sharing) on the representation theory of the quantum Teichmüller space.
-To every native English speaker: my sincerest apologies for having barbarically murdered your language at the time (fortunately I got a bit better at it now).
+To every native English speaker: my sincerest apologies for having barbarically murdered your language at the time (fortunately I got a bit better at it...).